-This process and other research on obesity explains why the marker of a Type I diabetic diagnosis is the rapid loss of weight.
+This process and other research on obesity explain why the marker of Type I diabetic diagnosis is the rapid loss of weight.

 Type I Diabetics don’t have enough insulin circulating in the blood to move glucose into the cells where it can be burned to create alpha glycerol phosphate.
 Without insulin, sugar can’t be moved into the cells, and glycerol 3-phosphate can’t be made, no fat can be stored in triglyceride form.

 Some of the newest research on obesity involves the following factors:

 - Leptin: a hormone produced by adipose (fat) tissue which regulates appetite and weight gain.